kiliman/operator-mono-lig/README.md

 build
 ```

-This will generate the new font files int the `build` folder.
+This will generate the new font files in the `build` folder.
 You can now install these fonts on your system.